What exactly is a bear market?

 That’s a good question.
 In this inflationary situation, value companies tend to do better than growth companies, although this is not always the case.
 Two sectors that are usually considered as growth sectors are technology and consumer discretionary.
 On the other hand, the financial, industrial, energy and basic consumption sectors are usually considered to be value sectors.
 Diversification is always important.

 You can find them all in the ETF section of the app.
-Add a few to your Savings Plan, along with your favourite stocks, many of which are now priced much cheaper than in January.
+Add a few to your Investment Plan, along with your favorite stocks, many of which are now priced much cheaper than in January.
 Oh, and remember that you can have several investment plans active at the same time!

 Keep a cool head and think long term